tomerwi/OfritProject/README.md

 ### Calculating Similarity

-#### We calculated the similarity in 3 different metrices, each one gives another point of view to the model predictions.
+#### We calculated the similarity in 3 different metrics, each one gives another point of view to the model predictions.

-#### comment: First Metric: Cross Entory Loss. for each word in a sentence, it measures how far our prediction was from the real word.
+####  First Metric: Cross Entory Loss. for each word in a sentence, it measures how far our prediction was from the real word.
 For example, if we have a sentence - "We are eating dinner with some friends" and we want to predict the word which comes after "dinner". the model generate a vector (in the size of the vocabulary) with probabliltes for each word. let's say the the word "with" has a probabilty of 0.8 to be the next word. so the distance of the prediction is Yn*Log(On).
 Yn equals 1, On eqauls 0.8.
 We do this calculation for every word in the sentence and sum it up. finally, we divide it by the number of words in the sentence to get avarage loss for each word.
 We calculated the loss for the whole database, and also calculated the loss for 50 sentences that we picked randomally (feel free to change the number of random sentences and run it again).

     def calculateSimilarity():